Collection: Women's Sartorial Fabric Gloves

 Measure the circumference of your dominant hand at the knuckles.
 View the women's size guide for the full method.
 Wool has very little stretch, so pick your true size; going down a size will not work.

-Women's Wool Gloves
+Women's Sartorial Fabric Gloves

 Tailored, not knitted